"

 By the end of this chapter, you will be able to:

-2. apply four strategies for achieving course alignment.
+2. apply four strategies for course alignment.

-3. conduct course alignment by following a comprehensive approach.
+3. conduct a comprehensive course alignment.

 4. write measurable course outcomes.